interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

-  Foundation will continue to provide governance for Grant for the Web.</p><p>"The Interledger Foundation aims to bring global awareness to this amazing technology," said Interledger Foundation Executive Director Briana Marbury (<a target="_blank" rel="noopener" href="https://interledger.org/news">read her blog here</a>).
+  Foundation will continue to provide governance for Grant for the Web.</p><p>"The Interledger Foundation aims to bring global awareness to this amazing technology," said Interledger Foundation Executive Director Briana Marbury (<a href="https://interledger.org/news">read her inaugural blog here</a>).
 "And the potential impact would be life-changing for one-third of the world&rsquo;s population.
-By fostering the interoperability of formerly siloed networks and providing alternatives to traditional earning models on the web, the Interledger Protocol has the power to greatly advance financial inclusion and uplift the lives of billions in the process."&nbsp;</p><p><strong>Interledger:
-  Driving Global Financial Inclusion</strong></p><p>One of the most compelling open payments use cases of the Interledger Protocol has been <a href="https://interledger.org/case-studies/making-digital-payments-affordable-and-simple-for-everyone-everywhere/">Mojaloop</a>.
+By fostering the interoperability of formerly siloed networks and providing alternatives to traditional earning models on the web, the Interledger Protocol has the power to greatly advance financial inclusion and uplift the lives of billions in the process."</p><p><strong>Interledger: Driving Global Financial Inclusion</strong></p><p>One of the most compelling open payments use cases of the Interledger Protocol has been <a href="https://interledger.org/case-studies/making-digital-payments-affordable-and-simple-for-everyone-everywhere/">Mojaloop</a>.
   The open source software makes it easier for nations to design open payments systems that loop in the unbanked &mdash; making it easy to transfer money